LokeyLab/LC-Seq-Official/examples/README.md

 This directory contains the example script demonstrating config-driven lineage analysis.

+## Data Requirements

+**IMPORTANT**: The example script is configured to work with the included test dataset (`test_data/processed_data.h5`).
+To use your own data, you must:

+1. Format your data as HDF5 with the same structure as the test data
+2. Include chromatogram signals (time points and scaled counts)
+3. Include compound metadata (building block sequences, positional assignments)
+4. Update the `--data` parameter to point to your file

+See the HDF5 loader implementation in `src/lcseq/infrastructure/loaders/hdf5_compound_loader.py` for the expected format.

 ## Key Principle

 **The example script contains ZERO business logic.** It only:

 - Loads data (infrastructure)
 - Calls domain services (orchestration)
 - Handles visualization (presentation)

-All algorithms (peak detection, hierarchy building, pooling) are in tested domain services (`src/lcseq/domain/services/`).
+All algorithms (peak detection, hierarchy building, pooling) are in domain services (`src/lcseq/domain/services/`).

 ## analyze.py - Unified Config-Driven Analysis